 The main goal of Ping Monitor is to provide you with easy-to-use connection monitoring features.
 After you have added and configured the hosts to monitor, you are ready to start the monitoring process.
-As soon as the process is started, the program checks for the monitoring status changes using the options defined on the Monitoring Settings preference page.
-During this process the monitoring data is gathered by the program, to allow you review the overall monitoring statistics for each host and build performance and availability reports for required periods of time.
+As soon as the process is started, the program checks for the host state and connection quality changes using the options defined on the Monitoring Settings and Connection Quality preference pages.
+During this process the monitoring statistics is gathered by the program, to allow you review the overall monitoring statistics for each host and build performance and availability reports for required periods of time.
 The mentioned reports are covered in details in the Reporting section of this document.

-The monitoring process for each host can either be inactive, running or paused.
-Those states can be either controlled manually or by the program regarding the automation and monitoring intervals options defined in the program preferences and per host.
+The monitoring process for each host can either be inactive, active or paused.
+The activity can be either controlled manually or by the program taking into account the automation and monitoring intervals options defined in the program preferences and per host.
 While the monitoring process is paused, the ping packets are not sent to the remote hosts and the ping statistics stays the same until the monitoring process is resumed.

-In this chapter we will go throw all the aspects of monitoring activity management and describe the data gathered during hosts monitoring in details.
+In this chapter we will go through all the aspects of monitoring activity management and describe the statistics gathered during hosts monitoring in details.